Torque and Rotational Equilibrium - Complete Interactive Lesson

 What Is the Lever Arm?

-The lever arm (moment arm) is the perpendicular distance from the axis of rotation to the line of action of the force.
+The lever arm (moment arm) r⊥ is the from the axis of rotation to the of the force.

 Part 3: Net Torque